 Nylon carpets may be the most popular for residential use, but they do have a few drawbacks which you may do well to keep in mind.

 Their average price ranges between S$10 – S$56 per square yard, excluding materials and installation charges.
 Padding and installation can increase the costs by S$2-S$7 per square yard.
-For a professionally installed high-quality branded nylon carpet you may have to shell out S$30-S$37 per square yard.
+For a professionally installed high-quality branded nylon carpet, you may have to shell out S$30-S$37 per square yard.
 Thus you can see that you do pay a premium for the luxurious feel and durability of nylon carpets.

-Unlike wool carpets which are natural and renewable, nylon carpets are man-made.
+Unlike wool carpets, which are natural and renewable, nylon carpets are human-made.
 They have several other synthetic components also.
-Nylon is not harmful to the environment per se, but is not easily biodegradable.
+Nylon is not harmful to the environment per se but is not readily biodegradable.
 If your nylon carpet ends up in a landfill, it will have a detrimental effect on the environment.
 You should recycle responsibly and dispose of your old carpets with care.

 Carpets enhance the interior décor.
 And who would not like to kick off their shoes and let their feet sink in a soft and plush carpet after a long day at work?
-Nylon carpets are great for home use, so choose yours wisely and you will be happy with your purchase.
+Nylon carpets are great for home use, so choose yours wisely, and you will be happy with your purchase.
 Keep in mind to engage Professional carpet cleaners in Singapore to ensure the cleanliness and longevity of your nylon carpets.